 Sub-Compact Tractor

-Sub-compact tractors can be seen as a more conventional one-for-one replacement for quad bike ATVs than the two-wheel tractor.
+Sub-compact tractors can be considered a more conventional one-for-one replacement for quad bike ATVs than the two-wheel tractor.

 Reduced-width sub-compact tractors are a specific niche category used for vineyards and orchards, but one that provides options smaller than 48″ wide.